HSF/hsf.github.io/_gsocblogs/2022/blog_Acts_TirthankarMazumder.md

 layout: blog_post
 logo: ACTSlogo.gif
 intro: |
-  This blog is about my experiences and what I learned during my GSoC project, which involved adding a new math backend to algebra-plugins, to make Acts faster.
+  This blog is about my experiences and what I learned during my GSoC project, which involved adding a new math backend to algebra-plugins, to make ACTS faster.
 ---

 Hi everyone!
 Since starting this year, blogs are mandatory for all CERN-HSF contributors, I decided to take this time to make my own blog.
 I have written about my journey extensively there.
 Do [give it a visit](https://wermos.github.io/blog/)!